avaneev/biteopt/README.md

 ### CBiteOpt (biteopt.h) ###

 BiteOpt stochastic optimization class.
 Implements a stochastic non-linear bound-constrained derivative-free optimization strategy.
-It uses an ordered list of several current parameter vectors (called "fan elements") that are evolved towards a lower cost.
-On every iteration, a highest-cost "fan element" in the list can be replaced with a new solution if "fan element's" cost (plus some margin) is higher than that of the new solution's.
-Having several "fan elements" allows the strategy to space solution vectors apart from each other thus making them cover a larger parameter search space collectively.
-Beside that, parameter randomization and several "step in the right direction" operations are used that move the parameter vector into position with a probabilistically lower objective function value.
+It maintains a cost-ordered population of previously evaluated solutions that are evolved towards a lower cost.
+On every iteration, the highest-cost solution in the list is unconditionally replaced with a new solution, and the list is reordered.
+A population of solutions allows the strategy to space solution vectors apart from each other thus making them cover a larger parameter search space collectively.
+Beside that, parameter randomization and the "step in the right direction" operation are used that move the solutions into position with a probabilistically lower objective function value.

-The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of 2-30 dimensional test functions.
+The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of 1-10 dimensional test functions.
 Another benefit is a low convergence time which depends on the complexity of the objective function.
 Like many stochastic optimization strategies with fast convergence, this strategy can't solve problems with narrow or rogue optimums.
 Harder problems may require dozens of optimization attempts to reach optimum.

 ### Notes ###

-This "black-box" strategy was tested on 300+ 2-30 dimensional optimization problems and performed well.
+This "black-box" strategy was tested on 300+ 1-10 dimensional optimization problems and performed well.
 Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.
-This strategy offers a very fast convergence on 2-3 dimensional problems, moderate convergence speed on 4-10 dimensional problems, and slow convergence speed on >10 dimensional problems, usually slower than the best competing strategies.
-However, on 2-3 dimensional problems there is little competition to this strategy available.
+This strategy offers a very fast convergence on 1-3 dimensional problems, moderate convergence speed on 4-10 dimensional problems, and slow convergence speed on >10 dimensional problems, usually much slower than the best competing strategies.
+However, on 1-3 dimensional problems there is little competition to this strategy available.

-This strategy was compared with the results of this paper (on 241 published non-convex problems): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 76% of problems in 10 attempts, 2500 iterations each.
-For 2 dimensional problems, this strategy's success rate is 98%.
-For 3-9 dimensional problems the success rate is 73%, for 10-30 dimensional problems the success rate is 77%.
-In overall, these results place the strategy on the 2nd place among 23 different strategies of year 2013.
+This strategy was compared with the results of this paper (on 241 published non-convex problems): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 64% of problems in 10 attempts, 2500 iterations each.
+For 2-dimensional problems, this strategy's success rate is 96%.
+For 3-9 dimensional problems the success rate is 66%, for 10-30 dimensional problems the success rate is only 28%.

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.